 Multiple audio or video tracks

+All videos should be uploaded with a single video and audio track.
 When multiple audio or video tracks are present, our encoder has no way of knowing which track was intended for playback, so it will select one at random.
 For this reason, we recommend mixing down video and audio tracks in your editing software before uploading to ensure all your videos play as intended.

 You can always check the Vimeo status page for updated information on any current site-wide issues.
 Contact us if you're still having trouble or have any further questions.